About Us

 Networking

 This involves local, regional and nationwide organisations in all three sectors – government, commercial, and the Third Sector.
-In particular we enjoy a collegial relationship with Treaty education groups throughout the country, and maintain strong connections to the Human Rights Commission and to Third Sector Organisations particularly in Greater Christchurch with One Voice Te Reo Kotahi.
+In particular we enjoy a collegial relationship with Treaty education groups throughout the country, and maintain strong connections to Third Sector Organisations particularly in Greater Christchurch with One Voice Te Reo Kotahi.

 We attend numerous events and provide displays featuring our resources, with our people on hand to explain our work, and we distribute hard copy resources all around the motu.
 The Ministry of Culture and Heritage endorses our work to teachers seeking resources to support education around Te Tiriti in the classroom: click here to learn more.
 We also consider making submissions on relevant government bills and have links with Government.